digitalist/kommit/README.md

 # kommit
-libgit2 experiment. commits a head with current branch name
+libgit2 experiment. commits a head with current branch name and your message

 Yes.